vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 // Note: use "-fno-elide-constructors" option while compiling otherwise it will create copy elision
 ```
 - By observing this code we conclude that `obj` is not useful after the return of `func` function.
 But when you return an object by the value it will invoke copy constructor & which will copy all the content from `obj` to `arr`(declared in `main()`) by allocating new resource for `arr`.
-And also when obj goes out of scope it will deallocate its resources.
+And when obj goes out of scope it will deallocate its resources.
 - Rather than allocating new resources & copying data into it why don't we simply use those existing `obj`'s resources?
 Let's do that:
 ```
 IntArray(IntArray&& rhs){